abobakaraslam/BasicReactApplicationWithTailwindCSS/README.md

 **How to Run:**

-Open VS code terminal and type command
+- Open VS code terminal and type command

-**npm install**
+		npm install

-Above command will install all neccessary packages and create node_modules folder in your downloaded code.
+- Above command will install all neccessary packages and create node_modules folder in your downloaded code.

+- Now run below command to run the code npm run dev